vExcess/JITLang/README.md

 **Object** - The root class of all other classes and objects
 **Array** - A special type of object where each key is an integer that can be read/write using the [] operator
 **Function** - Functions are objects so that they can be treated like first class functions and be passed around by reference
+**Struct** - is just an alias to Function
+**Class** - A blueprint for creating Objects
 **String** - Strings are just an object version of the primitive string data type

 ## Variables
 Variables are created in the format
 ```
-type foo = bar;
+type variableName = value;
+int idk = 1;
 ```
 Rules for naming identifier
 - Names can contain letters, digits, underscores, dollar signs, and most other Unicode characters (Yes, you can use emojis for variable names).
 - Names cannot begin with a number
 - Names are case-sensitive (a and A are different variables).
 - Reserved words cannot be used as names.
 You can use `let` rather than a specific type.
-The compiler will automatically detect the variable’s data type.
+The compiler will automatically detect the variable's data type.
 If the variable is left uninitialized it will hold the value of `void` until assigned a value.
 Re-declaring a variable that has already been declared in the same scope will throw a syntax error.
 If you attempt to assign a variable a value with a different data type than the variable has then JITLang will attempt to implicitly cast the value and throws a type error if it fails.
 If the variable is to be a constant you can use the `const` modifier before its type ex: `const int a = 1;`.
 If the variable is being declared with modifiers (const, private, static, export) and the variable type is unspecified then you can leave out the `let` ex:
 ```
 const a = 1;
 ```